alwaysdata/documentation/content/accounts/urgent-ticket.en.md

 Examples (a non-exhaustive list):

 - A service administered by alwaysdata has stopped working (HTTP, FTP, IMAP, SSH, etc.),
-- The modifications made from the alwaysdata administration system are not properly taken into account,
+- The modifications made from the alwaysdata administration system are not properly taken into account.
-- You cannot access the daily backups from the server.

 ## Problems NOT covered by the service guarantee